This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Other hotels we can recommend ourselves are:

 Leofoo Resort Guanshi is on the outskirts of Taiwan.
 The hotel is part of a complex with a theme park, water park and a zoo.
 There are zoo animals living right alongside the hotel rooms.
-So expect to see rhinos and giraffes and all sorts of other animals from your room.
+So, expect to see rhinos and giraffes and all sorts of other animals from your room.

 Grand Hi Lai Hotel in Kaosiung has a terrific swimming pool which both my kids loved, it has wonderful views over the city and beyond.
 This five star hotel shares a block with a huge department store which was also popular.

-Hotel Royal Beitou Hot Spring Resort is very close to the Beitou station and is a luxurious five-star hotel.
-Each luxurious room has piped-in mineral-rich hot water so you relax in the hot tub in your own room.
 There are also larger hot spring pools in the hotel, plus it’s close to the Thermal Valley, Hot Springs Museum and Public Baths.

 Another place that was highly recommended to us in Beitou is called Villa 32, though it may be more adult-orientated.